The LessonA circle is a shape containing a set of points that are all the same distance from its centre.

 Parts of a Circle

-- The center is a point inside the circle.
-All points on the circle are the same distance from the center.
+The centre is a point inside the circle.
+All points on the circle are the same distance from the centre.

 Radius, Diameter and CircumferenceThe most important lengths in a circle are the radius, the diameter and the circumference.